dangowrt/owrt-ubi-installer/README.md

 ```
 4. Reboot the device and wait about a minute for it to be ready.
 5. If you use the [**complete backup**](#device-flash-complete-backup-procedure), after rebooting, the router will boot into the **initramfs system**, you will need **perform a powercycle** to reboot into the original/vendor firmware (**to perform a powercycle**, unplug the device from the power source for about 30 seconds before plugging it back).

-**Note:** Be prepared to connect the serial console as bad blocks are **not** handled in the way the stock firmware and loader expects it.
-Ie. if you are lucky enough to own a device which got a bad block in the first ~22MiB of the SPI-NAND flash, then you will need to flash using TFTP which can only be triggered using the boot menu accessible via the serial console.